dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 - The number of domains that have email forwards configured.

 <note>
-If you want to know the exact amount you will be charged in your next renewal and when your subscription is due to renew, you can find this information on [the account page](/articles/new-account-page/#plan-breakdown).
+If you want to know the exact amount you will be charged in your next renewal, and when your subscription is due to renew, you can find this information on [the account page](/articles/new-account-page/#plan-breakdown).
 </note>

 ## What happens when my subscription is renewed